 As a small business owner, you are forced to do a little bit of everything.
 You need to prioritize where you can and outsource when it makes sense.
 The first place to start is payroll,” says Whitehouse.
 “The risks and complexities associated with calculating, withholding, and depositing federal, state, and local payroll taxes make it a no-brainer to outsource this task.
 Leave payroll and the associated taxes to the experts.
 Do it now.”

 Hire a professional: You can outsource your payroll to a professional, such as an accountant or a payroll services company.
 Payroll professionals will handle all parts of the payroll for you but they typically cost more than other options.
 Also, you won’t have much control over your payroll.

 Let the experts handle your payroll.
-Try Patriot’s Full Service Payroll software for free.
+Try Patriot’s payroll services for free.
 We guarantee accurate calculations and tax deposits!

 This article has been updated from its original publication date of August 15, 2016.This is not intended as legal advice; for more information, please click here.